coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      (t at level 39).

-Notations with recursive patterns can be reserved like standard notations, they can also be declared within interpretation scopes (see section 12.2).
+Notations with recursive patterns can be reserved like standard notations, they can also be declared within :ref:`interpretation scopes <Scopes>`.

+.. _RecursiveNotationsWithBinders:

 Notations with recursive patterns involving binders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~